 In front of the crisis linked to this pandemic, the Central Banks around the world have not stood aside to take actions to promote electronic payments; a way for them to fight the coronavirus spread.

 6 In addition, it invited the entire banking community and the BCEAO electronic money establishments to encourage people to limit physical contact through the popular use of digital payments.
 Among these measures, mention is made on relaxation conditions related to opening electronic money accounts.

-In this press release, the BCC invited the Congolese population, electronic money institutions (EMI) and credit institutions to strongly use electronic payment means in particular M-Pesa, Airtel-Money, Orange-Money as well as the use of Automated Teller Machines (ATMs) to reduce the risk of COVID-19 contamination from handling cash.
+In this press release, the BCC invited the Congolese population, electronic money institutions (EMI), and credit institutions to strongly use the electronic payment means, in particular, M-Pesa, Airtel-Money, Orange-Money as well as the use of Automated Teller Machines (ATMs) to reduce the risk of COVID-19 contamination from handling cash.

 In addition, the Central Bank of Congo has highlighted the use of electronic and scriptural money through businesses and public services for the settlement of invoices and the payment of taxes and duties.7

-The Central Bank of Congo measures relating to the use of electronic payment means, in particular mobile money and bank cards, have the main objective of limiting physical contact during transactions in order to reduce the risk of spreading the coronavirus.
+The Central Bank of Congo measures relating to the use of electronic payment means, in particular, mobile money and bank cards, have the main objective of limiting physical contact during transactions in order to reduce the risk of spreading the coronavirus.

-The dematerialization means strict minimum reduction on the use of material elements.8 Ultimately, electronic and scriptural money remain ideally recommended means of payment during this period of global health crisis, in order to avoid the risk of spreading COVID-19.
+The dematerialization means a strict minimum reduction on the use of material elements.8 Ultimately, electronic and scriptural money remain ideally recommended means of payment during this period of a global health crisis, in order to avoid the risk of spreading COVID-19.

-1 https://www.ouest-france.fr/sante/virus/connait-vraiment-le-taux-de-mortalite-du-coronavirus-6717061( consulted on 23 June 2020)
+- https://www.ouest-france.fr/sante/virus/connait-vraiment-le-taux-de-mortalite-du-coronavirus-6717061( consulted on 23 June 2020)

-3 https://www.20minutes.fr/societe/2741411-20200316-coronavirus-peut-etre-contamine-billets-banque-pieces-monnaie (consulted on 23 June 2020)
+- https://www.20minutes.fr/societe/2741411-20200316-coronavirus-peut-etre-contamine-billets-banque-pieces-monnaie (consulted on 23 June 2020)

-4 https://www.bfmtv.com/economie/coronavirus-faut-il-desinfecter-les-billetsde-banque-1872061.html(consulted on 23 June 2020)
+- https://www.bfmtv.com/economie/coronavirus-faut-il-desinfecter-les-billetsde-banque-1872061.html(consulted on 23 June 2020)

-5 http://www.leparisien.fr/societe/coronavirus-la-chine-met-ses-billets-debanque-en-quarantaine-15-02-2020-8260275.php (consulted le 23 June 2020)
+- http://www.leparisien.fr/societe/coronavirus-la-chine-met-ses-billets-debanque-en-quarantaine-15-02-2020-8260275.php (consulted le 23 June 2020)

-6 https://www.bceao.int/fr/communique-presse/communique-relatifaux-mesures-de-promotion-des-paiements-electroniques-dans-le(consulted on 23 June 2020)
+- https://www.bceao.int/fr/communique-presse/communique-relatifaux-mesures-de-promotion-des-paiements-electroniques-dans-le(consulted on 23 June 2020)

-7 BCC, Presse release ” Measures taken by the CBC to mitigate the negative impact of the COVID-19 pandemic on the economy”, 24 Mars 2020
+- BCC, Presse release ” Measures taken by the CBC to mitigate the negative impact of the COVID-19 pandemic on the economy”, 24 Mars 2020

-8A.
-CHRISTIAN IVINZA LEPAPA, Electronic payment and electronic transaction: basic concepts and principles . [pdf], Bruxelles, Bookelis, April 2018, p.22, (consulted on 23 June 2020)
+- A. CHRISTIAN IVINZA LEPAPA, Electronic payment and electronic transaction: basic concepts and principles . [pdf], Bruxelles, Bookelis, April 2018, p.22, (consulted on 23 June 2020)

 Download the PDF of this article by clicking here